codacy/codacy-rubocop/src/main/resources/docs/description/Performance_StartWith.md

 This cop identifies unnecessary use of a regex where `String#start_with?` would suffice.

+This cop has `SafeMultiline` configuration option that `true` by default because `^start` is unsafe as it will behave incompatible with `start_with?` for receiver is multiline string.

 # Examples